There are numerous ways to name a similarity between two nouns

 (f) CHEETAHS can run as fast as CARS ON A FREEWAY.

 Of the two compared nouns here (in capitals), the second is implied to be familiar to the reader.
 In other words, (g) is about the speed of cheetahs, and uses the speed of cars on freeways to make it clear.
 Comparisons using as … as … are typically needed when the similarity – fast in (g) – is expressed with either an adverb or an adjective.
 For more on the adjective use, see 159.
 Exotic Grammar Structures 2, #5.

 In sentences (b) and (f), the two compared nouns have the same verb (pollute and run).
 Elsewhere, however, the verbs may be different, like this:

 (g) Just as WATER TRAVELS to the lowest possible level, so HEAT TRANSFERS to cooler substances.

-As this shows, the equivalent of like when there are two different verbs is just as before the familiar information.
+As this shows, the equivalent of the preposition like when there are two different verbs is the conjunction just as before the familiar information.
 It can start the sentence, as here (in which case there must be a following so), or come in the middle (with no so at the start).
 For more combinations like just as … so … , see 64.
 Double Conjunctions.
 For more preposition/conjunction equivalences, see 174.
 Eight Things to Know about Conjunctions.

 2. Same-Sentence Comparisons with Unfamiliar Ideas

 Sentence (c) shows a rather informal way of naming a similarity between two new ideas.
 It can be generally characterised as and so + AUXILIARY VERB (DO or BE to repeat a one-word verb; BE, HAVE or “modals” like will, should, might to repeat multi-word verbs).
 You can also use as instead of and so (as do motor vehicles – see 159.
 Exotic Grammar Structures 2, #1).
 More formally, one can say and … act(s) similarly (and motor vehicles act similarly) or and … do(es) the same.

 When a similarity involves a negative verb, there is a need for neither instead of so: